ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

 #### Combining functions

-In the real program, we usually need to program with lots of functions.
-To reuse the existing code and create robust program, it's useful to create new functions that are just combinations of other functions.
-Here is a example of `compose`.
+In practical programming, we often work with numerous functions.
+To maximize code reusability and build robust applications, it's beneficial to craft new functions by combining existing ones.
+Let's explore this through the example of compose.

 ```javascript
 const compose = (f, g) => x => f(g(x));